-I have always been interested in the details, patterns, and style.
+I have always been interested in details, patterns, and styles.
 My work ranges from the context of street photography to family photos in an album, details of old pictures, etc. The artwork takes on various forms intended to draw in the viewer as co-author and witness, create new and unpredictable cycles of thoughts and associations, and provide an experimental chance to challenge the audience’s perceptions, perspectives, and assumptions.